Are Bayesian networks typically faithful?: Introduction

 In absence of any knowledge of the graph $G$, faithfulness is an untestable assumption \citep{zhang2008detection}.
 In practice, this assumption is often motivated by theoretical results that for certain parametric models, the faithful distributions are `typical'.
-For a given DAG $G$, \cite{spirtes1993causation} and \cite{meek1995strong} consider specific parametrisations $\Theta_\Ncal$ and $\Theta_\Dcal$ of linear Gaussian and discrete Bayesian networks respectively (which are subsets of $\RR^d$ for appropriate $d\in\NN$) and show that drawing the parameters at random will give a faithful Bayesian network with probability one: \begin{theorem}[\citealp{spirtes1993causation}] With respect to Lebesgue measure over $\Theta_\Ncal$, the set of parameters whose distribution is unfaithful to $G$ is measure-zero. \end{theorem} \begin{theorem}[\citealp{meek1995strong}] With respect to Lebesgue measure over $\Theta_\Dcal$, the set of parameters whose distribution is unfaithful to $G$ is measure-zero. \end{theorem}
+For a given DAG $G$, \cite{spirtes1993causation} and \cite{meek1995strong} consider specific parametrisations $\Theta_\Ncal$ and $\Theta_\Dcal$ of linear Gaussian and discrete Bayesian networks respectively (which are subsets of $\RR^d$ for appropriate $d\in\NN$, see Examples \ref{ex:exp_gauss} and \ref{ex:exp_discrete} below in Section \ref{sec:exp}) and show that drawing the parameter values at random will give a faithful Bayesian network with probability one: \begin{theorem}[\citealp{spirtes1993causation}] With respect to Lebesgue measure over $\Theta_\Ncal$, the subset of parameter values whose distribution is unfaithful to $G$ is measure-zero. \end{theorem} \begin{theorem}[\citealp{meek1995strong}] With respect to Lebesgue measure over $\Theta_\Dcal$, the subset of parameter values whose distribution is unfaithful to $G$ is measure-zero. \end{theorem}

 To our knowledge, no such results are available for other parametric or nonparametric classes of distributions.
 In this work we prove such a result: without restriction to any parametric or nonparametric class of distributions, the faithful distributions are typical.
-As there is no canonical analogue of the Lebesgue measure for the nonparametric space of Bayesian networks, we don't consider the measure-theoretic notion of typicality but instead consider a topological notion.
-Our main nonparametric result is as follows: \begin{quote} \textbf{Among all distributions that are Markov with respect to a given DAG, the faithful distributions constitute a dense, open set.} \end{quote} As a consequence, the set of faithful distributions is non-empty, and unfaithful distributions are nowhere dense and are thus `atypical'.
-This topological property is with respect to the total variation metric on the joint distribution $\PP(X_V)$ over all vertices $V$ of the Bayesian network.
-This result holds for any choice of \emph{standard Borel} outcome spaces; it holds in particular for continuous variables $X_V\in \RR^{|V|}$, discrete variables $X_V\in \ZZ^{|V|}$, and mixed data.
+As there is no canonical analogue of the Lebesgue measure for the nonparametric space of Bayesian networks, we don't consider the measure-theoretic notion of typicality, but instead consider a topological notion.
+Our most general nonparametric result, Theorem \ref{thm:bn_dist_nowhere_dense}, is as follows:

-In practice, one often imposes parametric assumptions on the data to facilitate statistical inference.
-To this end, we consider the class of Bayesian networks parametrised by conditional exponential families.
-Under mild regularity conditions, we obtain the following generalisation of Theorems \ref{thm:spirtes} and \ref{thm:meek}: \begin{quote} \textbf{Considering a conditional exponential family parametrisation over a given DAG, the faithful parameters constitute a dense, open set, and the set of unfaithful parameters has Lebesgue measure zero.} \end{quote}